 When I told my husband I was feeling overwhelmed, he jumped in and started helping more with the dishes, baths, and bedtime routines.
-All of that definitely helped with the physical exhaustion of motherhood.
+All of that definitely helped with the physical exhaustion of day-to-day parenthood.
 But it didn’t help with my chaotic brain, the brain that was still working overtime to juggle everything.
 So, eventually, I came up with an idea that actually helped a lot: I told my husband he was in charge of the kids’ backpacks.

 That’s it.
 Backpacks.

-4) The evening homework grind is much easier.
+- The evening homework grind is much easier.
 Now that my husband’s looped in, he can chime in and make sure our son is studying for his math test; it’s no longer just me reminding him to do it.
 So on some level I’m relieved of the burden of being a nagging mom.

 - Our communication and overall family organization has improved immensely.
 My husband and I sync our smartphones, write things on the calendar hanging in the kitchen, and text each other reminders.

 - Most importantly, it’s helped me be a better parent.
 It may sound cheesy, but now that my brain is less cluttered, I have the opportunity to connect with my son more in the afternoons and evenings.
 All kinds of mental space is freed up.